Scope & Usage

 Input

-SMAP snp-seq only requires a reference sequence FASTA file and one VCF file with the polymorphisms that need to be screened.
-Optionally, one may provide a BED file with selected regions, or a VCF file with SNPs that specifically need to be targeted.
-Last, one may create a customized reference for a particular sample set by providing a VCF file with SNPs that need to be adjusted in the reference sequence prior to primer design.
+SMAP snp-seq only requires a reference sequence FASTA file and one VCF file with the SNPs that need to be targeted.
+Optionally, one may provide a BED file with selected template regions, or a VCF file with ‘background’ SNPs that need to be avoided during primer design.
+Last, one may create a customized reference for a particular sample set by providing a VCF file with SNPs where the reference nucleotide is substituted by the alternative nucleotide in the reference sequence prior to primer design.

 Output